posterity/srp/README.md

 [RFC 5054](https://tools.ietf.org/html/rfc5054).

-> SRP is an authentication method that allows the use of user names and passwords over unencrypted channels without revealing the password to an eavesdropper.
-SRP also supplies a shared secret at the end of the authentication sequence that can be used to generate encryption keys.
+> SRP is an authentication method that allows the use
+> of user names and passwords over unencrypted channels without
+> revealing the password to an eavesdropper.
+SRP also supplies a
+> shared secret at the end of the authentication sequence that can be
+> used to generate encryption keys.

-It's based on the work of [1Password](https://github.com/1Password/srp), with a few key changes to restore compatibility with the RFC, and to make the codebase more idiomatic.
+It's based on the work of [1Password](https://github.com/1Password/srp), with a key changes to restore compatibility with the RFC, and to make the codebase more idiomatic.

 SRP is used by leading privacy-conscious companies such as